Nonprofits, Are You Reporting Special Events Correctly?July 15, 2021

 - Present the costs of direct benefits to donors as a line item deducted from special event gross revenues on the Statement of Activities.

-- Present special event gross revenues in the revenue section of the Statement of Activities and the direct donor benefit costs in the Statement of Functional Expenses with other programs and supporting services.
+- Present special event gross revenues in the revenue section of the Statement of Activities and the direct donor benefit costs in the Statement of Functional Expenses with other programs and support services.

 - Present the contribution portion as contribution revenue and the exchange portion as special event revenue.
 The direct donor benefit costs are deducted from the exchange portion of the gross revenue.

-If there is no charge to attend the event, all the event’s expenses are recorded in fund-raising expenses.
+If there is no charge to attend the event, all the event’s expenses are fundraising expenses.